senaite/senaite.core/README.rst

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-SENAITE.CORE uses third party libraries that are distributed under their own terms (see LICENSE-3RD-PARTY.rst)